nematov-dev/libraries_project/README.md

   Retrieve a list of all libraries.

 - **PATCH** `/libraries/library/activate/{id}/`
-  Activate a library (for admin and library staff only).
+  Activate a library (for admin only).

 - **GET** `/libraries/library/{id}/`
   Retrieve details of a specific library.